Letters from Lodi

 Guest post by Elvira Fonz Gutiérrez

-Elvira Fonz Gutiérrez is a Huesca, Spain born, trilingual wine scholar who came to Lodi to complete her Master´s internship in spring of 2023.
+Elvira Fonz Gutiérrez is a Huesca, Spain-born, trilingual wine scholar who came to Lodi to complete her Master´s internship in the spring of 2023.
 Her plan was to stay for six months, but she has recently signed on for an additional year.

-During her time in Lodi, Gutiérrez did achieve her Master’s Degree in International Commerce in the Wine Industry, completing the studies started at Angers University in France's Loire Valley.
-Gutiérrez's path has been focused on the wine industry from the first: for her Bachelor of Arts attained at Universidad de Valladolid in Spain, her thesis was "the specialized language of wine and the new social trends of the market."
+During her time in Lodi, Gutiérrez achieved her Master’s Degree in International Commerce in the Wine Industry, completing the studies started at Angers University in France's Loire Valley.
+Gutiérrez's path has been focused on the wine industry from the first: for her Bachelor of Arts attained at Universidad de Valladolid in Spain, her thesis was "The Specialized Language of wine and the New Social Trends of the Market."

 The following is her description of her experience thus far; which, she admits, is as an "outsider"— although not necessarily as someone "looking in" since, for the time being, she, too, is now playing a part in the Lodi winegrowing community.